There are many guides and articles out there to help you perfect your SEO for Etsy, but none have as long of a name as this one 😄

 Luckily, in this SEO for Etsy guide, we’re running through the absolute basics of SEO – and we’ll let you know how Marmalead helps with these basics, and how it helps really well.

-Keywords, descriptions, search engines, volume, rank – if these are terms that confuse you, then read on!
+Keywords, descriptions, search engines, volume, rank.
+If any of these terms confuse you, then read on!

 What is SEO for Etsy?